metabase/metabase/docs/developers-guide/driver-changelog.md

 3. `honeysql.core/call` no longer exists; instead of a form like `(hsql/call :my_function 1 2)`, you simply return a
    plain vector like `[:my_function 1 2]`. `(hsql/raw "x")` is now`[:raw "x"]`.
 New handlers can be registered with Honey SQL 2 with `honey.sql/register-fn!`.
 There is no equivalent of the Honey SQL 1 `honeysql.format./ToSql` protocol, so you should no longer define one-off types to implement custom SQL compilation rules.
+Use `honey.sql/register-fn!` instead.

 4. Because custom expressions are now just plain vectors like `[:my_function 1]`, you may need to wrap expressions in an additional vector if they appear inside `:select`, `:from`, or other places where a vector could be interpreted